goytoom/goytoom.github.io/index.md

 ## About Me

 I am social psychologist with a strong engineering background.
-Prior to joining the University of Southern California, I completed a  BS and MS in Process Engineering at the Berlin Institute of Technology..
+Prior to joining the University of Southern California, I completed a  BS and MS in Process Engineering at the Berlin Institute of Technology.
-Originally, I was interested in using machine learning for control systems and general process optimization, but I became increasingly interested in using these methods to model human processes.
+Originally, I was interested in using machine learning for control systems and process optimization, but I became increasingly interested in using these methods to model human behavior instead.
 I then completed a BS in psychology at Free University Berlin, focusing on applying computational methods in social psychology and transitioned to studying complex human interactions through a combination of various computational and behavioral methods.
 Currently, my research focuses on grounding computational methods in psychological theory to advance our knowledge of various social phenomena.